The Trekk and Race

-The Everest Marathon is a 24/26 day holiday in Nepal organised by Bufo Ventures Ltd, combining sightseeing in the capital Kathmandu, a hard trek in the Everest region (vital for acclimatisation), ascents of Gokyo Ri and Kala Pattar for the best views of Everest, and then, one of the most gruelling races in the world.
+The Everest Marathon is a 24 day holiday in Nepal, combining sightseeing in the capital Kathmandu, a hard trek in the Everest region (vital for acclimatisation), ascents of Gokyo Ri and Kala Pattar for the best views of Everest, and then, one of the most gruelling races in the world.

-The main group flies from London (26 day holiday).
-Those who arrange their own flights to Nepal should meet the group in Kathmandu the next day (24 day holiday).
-In order to acclimatise naturally to the high altitude, the race is preceded by a 15 day trek in the Everest region.
+In order to acclimatise naturally to the very high altitude, the race is preceded by a 15 day trek in the Everest region.
 This allows time for high altitude training under medical supervision.
 Before the race most people will have a chance to ascend both Gokyo Ri (5483m) and Kala Pattar (5623m) from where there are splendid views of Everest across the Khumbu glacier.
 After the race competitors are flown back to Kathmandu from the high altitude airstrip at Lukla.

 The race starts at Gorak Shep (5184m), just below Everest base camp, and finishes in the Sherpa ‘capital’ of Namche Bazaar (3446m).
 The course is a measured 26.2 miles/42 km and, although it is basically downhill, the trail undulates and there are two steep uphill sections.
 The race starts at 6:30 am and there are cut-off points at Tengboche monastery (14 miles – 12.30 pm) and Chorkhung (20 miles – 2.30 pm), just above Namche Bazaar.
 The last 6 miles, out to Thamo and back, are on an exhausting undulating trail.
 It is essential to finish by nightfall at 6.00 pm.